 It probably goes without saying (but I’ll say it anyways) that you still need to ensure your prospective property is a killer deal.
 The best presentation in the world still probably won’t convince a hard money lender to fund you.
 However, if your deal is solid and you can create a professional presentation of your plan – your chance of successful funding and wealth creation will explode.
 This is no area to be skimpy on or be sloppy.
 Presentation is everything.

-If you are interested in downloading my exact analysis that I use for every property I pursue, click here or on the cheesy “buy now” button at the bottom.
-It’s only $19 (via Paypal).
+If you are interested in downloading my exact analysis that I use for every property I pursue, click the “Get It Now” button at the bottom.
+It’s only $19.

 No, you don’t need to buy it; I won’t be offended.
 You already have everything you need to make it right on your own computer using Excel, OpenOffice, or Google Docs.